raymondtay/LearningHaskell/src/misc/README-chap-15.md

 each type should only have one unique instance for a given typeclass, not two (one instance for a sum, one for a product)

+# Why you might use newtype

+- Signal intent: using `newtype` makes it clear that you only intend for it to be wrapper for the underlying type.
+The newtype cannot eventually grow into a more complicated sum or product type, while a normal datatype can.

+- Improve type safety: avoid mixing up many values of the same representation such as `Text` and `Integer`.

+- Add different typeclass instances to a type that is otherwise unchanged representationally.